AMC Matador: Discontinuation

 By the late 1970s, the American automotive landscape was undergoing a seismic shift, with consumer preferences veering sharply towards smaller, more fuel-efficient vehicles.
 The era of large, gas-guzzling automobiles was waning, as the 1973 oil crisis and persistent double-digit inflation made fuel economy and affordability paramount concerns for American families.
-The AMC Matador, a large-sized car, became increasingly out of step with this evolving market, facing dwindling demand as consumers sought more economical alternatives.
+Car shoppers who were obsessed with horsepower and speed, quickly pivoted to knowing how many miles they could get out of a gallon of gas.
+Reducing emissions neutered performance and fuel shortages meant waiting in line at the gas pumps.
+The AMC Matador, a large car, became increasingly out of step with the evolving market, as consumers sought more economical alternatives.

 American Motors, grappling with limited financial resources, could not comprehensively redesign its large-sized models.
-The AMC Ambassador was discontinued after the 1974 model year, and the Matador followed suit after 1978, coinciding with Ford's move to downsize its full-size models.
+The AMC Ambassador was discontinued after the 1974 model year, and the Matador followed suit after 1978, coinciding with Ford's downsizing its full-size models.
 The introduction of the downsized 1977 Chevrolet Impala further exacerbated the decline of legacy intermediates from AMC and Chrysler, signaling a broader trend towards smaller, more efficient vehicles.

-AMC's response to the shrinking large car market was the introduction of the AMC Concord for the 1978 model year.
+The automaker's response to the shrinking large car market was the introduction of the AMC Concord for the 1978 model year.
 The Concord represented an upmarket restyling and repositioning of the compact AMC Hornet, sharing the same 108 in wheelbase as the redesigned 1978 Chevrolet Malibu.
 The Concord was marketed as a vehicle combining an "easy-to-handle size with a roomy sumptuous interior," in stark contrast to the polarizing Matador coupe, the Concord's "overall styling was pleasant...would not offend anyone."
 The new Concord models debuted AMC's first complete line of economical, compact-sized cars offering luxurious trim, features, and comfort levels previously exclusive to larger automobiles.

 The discontinuation of the Matador marked the end of AMC's presence in the traditional large car segment for nearly a decade.
-The automaker did not re-enter this market until the introduction of the Eagle Premier a product of AMC's partnership with Renault.
-The full-sizes four-door sedan was introduced to the marketplace following the purchase of AMC by Chrysler in 1987.
+The automaker did not re-enter this market until the introduction of the Eagle Premier, a product of AMC's partnership with Renault.
+The full-sized four-door sedan was introduced to the marketplace following the purchase of AMC by Chrysler in 1987.
 The new Premier represented a new direction for the former AMC, showcasing a more modern, European-influenced design and engineering, reflecting the evolving automotive landscape of the late 1980s.